Moulberry/Graphite/README.md

 # Subprojects

-- `binary`: zero-copy serialization
+- `binary`: zero-copy serialization.
-- `concierge`: component that accepts new connections, handles status and login.
-Can be used to create proxies, servers, etc.
+- `concierge`: component that accepts new connections, handles status and login. can be used to create proxies, servers, etc.
-- `example_server`: example server using various Graphite components
+- `example_server`: example server using various Graphite components.
-- `net`: networking components and utilities
+- `net`: networking components and utilities.
-- `protocol`: the minecraft protocol
+- `protocol`: the minecraft protocol.
-- `server`: the minecraft server. entities, chunks, players, all that good stuff
+- `server`: the minecraft server. entities, chunks, players, all that good stuff.
-- `sticky`: collection(s) that guarantee the memory-location of its contents
+- `sticky`: collection(s) that guarantee the memory-location of its contents.

 # Warning